jimm/pmserver/README.md

 Sends either the contents of a file (@ for ASCII hex bytes, . for binary) or bytes to the open input, presumed to be a sysex message, and receives and prints the reply.

+## f outfile @infile | .infile | b[, b...]

+Sends either the contents of infile (@ for ASCII hex bytes, . for binary) or bytes to the open input, presumed to be a sysex message, and receives and saves the reply to outfile.

 ## p words...